Cogeco Inc. reports solid First Quarter 2015 financial results

 a game-changer in the cable market.
 Cogeco Cable Canada successfully introduced the service in our Ontario footprint and will

 launch it in Québec this coming spring.
-I am happy to report that we are already seeing the positive impact of last years successful
+I am happy to report that we are already seeing the positive impact of last year’s successful

 TiVo launch at our American subsidiary, Atlantic Broadband, as we continue to demonstrate our ability to understand the needs